data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have a data type of `bool` (i.e., must be a boolean array).
+The returned array must have a data type of `bool`.

 (function-logical_not)=
 ### logical_not(x, /)

 Computes the logical NOT for each element `x_i` of the input array `x`.
-Zeros should be considered the equivalent of `False`, while non-zeros should be considered the equivalent of `True`.
+Zeros are considered the equivalent of `False`, while non-zeros are considered the equivalent of `True`.

 #### Parameters